specklesystems/speckle-docs/dev/server-manualsetup.md

 - the `frontend` package (see [the readme.md file in the git repo](https://github.com/specklesystems/speckle-server/tree/main/packages/frontend))
 - the `server` package (see [the readme.md file in the git repo](https://github.com/specklesystems/speckle-server/tree/main/packages/server))

-Optionally, to enable object previews for the frontend, you can also run:
+Optionally, to enable extra functionality, microservices should be run separately.
+For more information, check their `README.md` file in the git repository:
-- the `preview-service` package (see [the readme.md file in the git repo](https://github.com/specklesystems/speckle-server/tree/main/packages/preview-service))
+- the `preview-service` package generates preview images for streams (see [the readme.md file in the git repo](https://github.com/specklesystems/speckle-server/tree/main/packages/preview-service))
+- the `webhook-service` package is responsible with calling the configured webhooks
+- the `fileimport-service` package parses and imports uploaded files into Speckle.

 Detailed instructions for running them locally are kept up to date in their respective readme.md files.